codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/debugging-codefresh-builds-locally.md

 not referring to it in the Codefresh step) it’ll be your cloned repository path which is `/codefresh/volume/<your_repo_name>`.

-Navigate to your working directory within the container
+Navigate to your working directory within the container:

 ```
 cd /codefresh/volume/<your_repo_name>